Oswaldo Cabrera Player Props: Yankees vs. Rays

-On Friday, Oswaldo Cabrera (on the back of going 0-for-1) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 6:40 PM ET.
+After hitting .103 with a double, two walks and an RBI in his past 10 games, Oswaldo Cabrera and the New York Yankees take on the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 4:10 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-1) against the Guardians.
+He had a hitless showing in his previous game (0-for-4) against the Rays.

 Oswaldo Cabrera Game Info & Props vs. the Rays